 I’d describe the second mile as starting out with a few gently rolling hills followed by the majority of the mile being on a comfortable downhill grade.

-Before we knew it, we were at the water stop.
-I mention this only because many 5K’s don’t have water stops and I’m so appreciative of those that do.
+Before we knew it, we were at the water stop and I immediately noticed that instead of water cups, mini water bottles were set out for us – another change due to Covid.
 As I mentioned earlier, I know this race course well, and look forward to this water stop that’s located near the halfway point.

 Continuing Along Mile 3 and To the Finish Line